-On March 16, 2015, we entered into an at market issuance sales agreement (the "Sales Agreement") with MLV & Co.
+On March 16, 2015, we entered into an at market ("ATM") issuance sales agreement (the "Sales Agreement") with MLV & Co.
 LLC ("MLV"), pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$40 million from time to time, at our option, through MLV as our sales agent, subject to certain terms and conditions.
 Any shares sold will be sold pursuant to our effective shelf registration statement on Form S-3 (File No. 333-196255), as supplemented by a prospectus supplement dated March 16, 2015.
 We will pay MLV a commission of 3.0% of the gross proceeds of the sale of any shares sold through MLV.
-As of June 30, 2015, we have sold 1,407,072 shares of common stock pursuant to the Sales Agreement for gross proceeds of \$1,042,573 at a weighted average price of \$0.7410 per share.
+As of September 30, 2015, we have sold 1,407,072 shares of common stock pursuant to the Sales Agreement for gross proceeds of \$1,042,573 at a weighted average price of \$0.7410 per share.
 Net proceeds to us were \$1,005,715 after deducting commissions and other transaction costs.
+There were no ATM transactions in the three months ended September 30, 2015.
 We are not obligated to make any sales under the Sales Agreement and no assurance can be given that we will sell any additional shares under the Sales Agreement, or, if we do, as to the price or amount of shares that we will sell, or the dates on which any such sales will take place.